 Generally, under Business Law, you do not have to pay stamp duty (transfer duty) for a transfer of shares in a private or public corporation, subject to some exceptions.

 There are two exceptions to this general rule –

 - If the company has land-holdings in Queensland of $2 million or more, then landholder duty is payable (formerly known as land rich duty); and

 - If the company holds property on trust, then corporate trustee duty may be payable.

-These are complicated requirements for each of these duties.
-If you are considering any transaction relating to the transfer of company shares or interests or units in a trust, then we strongly recommend that you contact our Nambour solicitors.
-Sunshine Coast’s Butler McDermott Lawyers can provide you with expert legal and taxation advice and services.
+These are complicated Commercial Law requirements for each of these duties.
+If you are considering any business transaction relating to the transfer of company shares or interests or units in a trust, then we strongly recommend that you contact our Nambour business lawyers in Sunshine Coast.